 The winds calmed down today and allowed me to bike more or less without hassle.
 In fact, starting out in the morning there was a slight tailwind that allowed me to get from Bronson to Iola some twenty miles away in a little over an hour.
 The same wind then became a crosswind when I headed north for much of the rest of the way but not enough to affect me much.
 By noon I had a record 40 miles under my belt and enjoyed a quick lunch in a town called Le Roy.
 Chicken fried steak and mashed potatoes seems to be a staple item around here so I go along with the flow and eat it wherever offered.
-Being a smidge over 98% lard, it's the kind of food that makes the other customers in this and every other area restaurant look like they've been pumped full of air and are about to float away.
+Being a smidge over 98% lard, it's the kind of food that makes the customers from around here look like they've been pumped full of air and are about to float away.
 But for me, heh, for once I'm burning more calories than I'm eating so I can relish the unhealthy stuff guilt free.

 There wasn't much else to add to today's ride.
 The countryside continues to offer a mixture of cow pasture and crop fields.
 The people continue to be friendly, helpful and encouraging.
 The roads continue to be mostly shouldered and relatively flat.
 And I continue to ride on a northwest route.